-The City of Calgary is undertaking the Forest Lawn Multi-Services Centre Master Plan to explore opportunities for the potential redevelopment of the site located between 14 Ave SE and 8 Ave SE and between 47 Street SE and 52 Street SE in Forest Lawn, for Multi-Service facilities.
-The site is 27.4 acres (11ha) and is in close proximity to the City of Calgary's 17 Avenue Main Streets Initiative and the planned 52 street SE BRT route.
+The City of Calgary is undertaking the Forest Lawn Multi-Services Centre Master Plan to explore opportunities for the potential redevelopment of the site located between 14 Ave.
+S.E. and 8 Ave.
+S.E. and between 47 St. S.E. and 52 St. S.E. in Forest Lawn, for multi-service facilities.
+The site is 27.4 acres and is in close proximity to the City of Calgary's Main Streets - 17 Ave.
+S.E. initiative and the planned 52 St. S.E.
+Bus Rapid Transit (BRT) route.